Rashaad Penny Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Matchup vs. Detroit

-- Penny finished with zero rushing yards in his one career matchup against the Lions, 66.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Lions, Penny notched zero rushing yards, 68.5 fewer yards than his over/under in Sunday's game.

-- Penny did not have a touchdown run in that matchup against the Lions.
+- Penny did not have a touchdown run in that contest against the Lions.

-- The Lions have the NFL's 27th-ranked defense against the run, giving up 127.3 yards per game.
+- The Lions allow 127.3 yards per game on the ground, the NFL's 27th-ranked rush defense.

-- This season the Lions have conceded 16 rushing TDs.
-They are ranked 23rd in the league in that category.
+- The Lions have given up 16 rushing touchdowns, 23rd in the NFL.

 Recent Performances

-- Last week against the Bears, Penny ran for 135 yards on 17 carries (averaging 7.9 yards per attempt) while scoring one touchdown.
+- In last week's matchup with the Bears, Penny ran for 135 yards on 17 carries (averaging 7.9 yards per carry) while scoring one touchdown on the ground.

-- Penny has rushed for 311 yards on 44 carries (103.7 yards per game) with three touchdowns on the ground over his last three games.
+- In his last three games, Penny has rushed for 311 yards (103.7 per game) on 44 carries with three touchdowns.

 Penny's Seattle Teammates